derailedapp/.github/profile/README.md

 If you want to contribute we have a bunch of categories for anyone!

+Just DM me, or ping me in the Discord to get access to our private repositories.

 ### Internationalization (i8n)

 Of course a big aspect of any project which wants to go worldwide is the language!